hratx-blue-ocean/hratx41-lost-and-hound/readme.md

 * As a user, if my search query is taking longer than 1 second, I should see visual feedback of my search result so that I can know that the website is working

-## MVP
+## Minimum Viable Product (MVP)
-The MVP was to have an interactive search that allowed the display of lost or found dogs from other sources.
-Find a list of lost/found dogs based on location.
-Be able to sort by description/categories/most recent.
-Kust resources per location.
-Organize info by photo/description/id.
-Webscraper for facebook, craigslist, reddit, austin pets.
+The MVP of the app aimed to have an interactive search that allowed the display of lost or found dogs from other sources and then find a list of lost/found dogs based on location.
+Additionally, being able to sort by description/categories/most recent was a main goal.

-### How does the app work?
+### How the App Works:
 ***GIF

 What research was required?